hazemeissa1/hazemeissa1/README.md

 <h2 align="left">Hi 👋!
 I'm Hazem Eissa</h2>

-I'm an **AI Solutions Analyst** from **Cairo, Egypt**, fueled by a passion for researching how AI can revolutionize business solutions.
+I'm an **AI Solutions Analyst**, fueled by a passion for researching how AI can revolutionize business solutions.
 At **Crystal Mind Enterprise Group**, I’m immersed in R&D — exploring cutting-edge AI and ERP technologies to push the boundaries of enterprise efficiency.

 ---